Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons

-Although there is some progress on recognizing and reconstruction problems, there have been plenty of studies on characterizing visibility graphs.
+Although there is some progress in recognizing and reconstructing problems, there have been plenty of studies on characterizing visibility graphs.
 In 1988, Ghosh introduced three necessary conditions for visibility graphs and conjectured their sufficiency~\cite{ghosh3}.
 In 1990, Everett proposed a graph that rejects Ghosh's conjecture~\cite{everet-thesis}.
 She also refined Ghosh's third necessary condition to a new stronger one~\cite{ghoshn}.
 In 1992, Abello \textit{et al}. built a graph satisfying Ghosh's conditions and the stronger version of the third condition which was not the visibility graph of any simple polygon~\cite{counter3}, disproving the sufficiency of these conditions.
-In 1997, Ghosh added his forth necessary condition and conjectured that this condition along with his first two conditions and the stronger version of the third condition are sufficient for a graph to be a visibility graph.
-Finally, in 2005 Streinu proposed a counter example for this conjecture~\cite{counter5}.
-Independently, in 1994, Abello \textit{et al.} proposed the notion of \textit{q-persistant graphs}, which includes the visibility graph and \textit{BlockingVertexAssignment}.
-The \textit{BlockingVertexAssignment} is a proper function from invisible pairs to their blocking vertex that satifies four conditions.
-They proved that each visibility graph has at least one blocking vertex assignment.
+In 1997, Ghosh added his fourth necessary condition and conjectured that this condition along with his first two conditions and the stronger version of the third condition are sufficient for a graph to be a visibility graph.
+Finally, in 2005 Streinu proposed a counter-example for this conjecture~\cite{counter5}.
+Independently, in 1994, Abello \textit{et al.} introduced the notion of \textit{q-persistant graphs} and \textit{BlockingVertexAssignment}.
+The \textit{BlockingVertexAssignment} is a proper function from non-visible pairs to their blocking vertices that satisfies four conditions.
+They proved that each visibility graph has at least one \textit{BlockingVertexAssignment}.
 They conjectured that these constraints are verifiable efficiently~\cite{matroid}.
-But, the computational complexity of verifying the existance of a blocking vertex assignment or finding such a function in a visibility graph, are not known to be solvable in polynomial time.
-Later in 1995, Abello \textit{et al.} added one more constraint to these constraints and proved their sufficiency for recognition and reconstruction of 2-spiral polygons\footnote{polygons with at most 2 concave chains}. moreover, for a given graph, its Hamiltonian cycle and a blocking vertex assignment that satisfy these constraints, they proposed an efficient method for recognition and reconstruction problems for 2-spiral polygons, efficiently~\cite{twospiral}.
-But by now, there is no efficient algorithm for obtaining a \textit{BlockingVertexAssignment} for 2-spiral polygons from which the recognizing and reconstruction problems could be solved efficiently for this type of polygons.
+However, there is still no polynomial time algorithm for finding or verifying the existence of a \textit{BlockingVertexAssignment}, and their complexity classes are open.
+Later in 1995, Abello \textit{et al.} added one more constraint to these constraints and proved their sufficiency for recognition and reconstruction of 2-spiral polygons\footnote{polygons with at most 2 concave chains} and proposed an efficient method for recognition and reconstruction problems for such polygons when we have the Hamiltonian cycle and a \textit{BlockingVertexAssignment} as input~\cite{twospiral}.
+But by now, there is no efficient algorithm for obtaining a \textit{BlockingVertexAssignment} for 2-spiral polygons from which the recognizing and reconstruction problems could be solved efficiently.